preciofishbone/OmniaDocsG2/general-assets/layout-explorer/page-layout/index.rst

-Page Layout
+Page layout
 ==================

-This was called Page Style in earlier Omnia versions and was available in the Action Menu for page editing.
+This functionality was called Page style in earlier Omnia versions and was available in the action menu for page editing.

 Here, the following is available: